Soul Dressing

 Soul Dressing is the second album by the Southern soul band Booker T. & the M.G.'s, released in 1965.
 It was their final album with bassist Lewie Steinberg, who was replaced by Donald "Duck" Dunn.

 The title track peaked at No. 95 on the Billboard Hot 100.

 Critical reception

 The Guardian deemed the album "a classic," writing that it was part of a run of albums that "delighted mods and still represent the epitome of subtle soulfulness."

-In popular culture
+Covers

 The track "Plum Nellie" was recorded by British rock band Small Faces in 1966, and released on their compilation album From the Beginning in 1967.